 If you are like most Americans, you’ve purchased insurance to protect your car, your home, or any other asset of significant value.
 While we expect our insurance policies to cover the cost of any misfortunes that occur due to no fault of our own, such as a severe storm causing damage to our homes, the unfortunate reality is that insurance companies do not always act in our best interests.
 While insurance companies are businesses and they do have the right to deny invalid claims, in many cases, they will wrongfully deny valid claims.
 If this has happened to you, then you may very well have the right to file what is known as a bad faith insurance claim.
 Bad faith on behalf of your insurance company is most commonly seen when your insurance company makes you a lowball offer to settle your claim, rather than paying the fair amount you are entitled to receive.
 Bad faith on the part of an insurance company is failing to settle a claim when, under all the circumstances, it could and should have done so, had it acted fairly and honestly toward its policyholder/its insured and with due regard for his/her/their interests.
 When you file a bad faith insurance claim, as long as you can prove that your insurance company was acting in bad faith, you may receive compensation that is even greater than the original face value of your insurance policy.
-If you have any additional questions, or you believe that you have a valid bad faith insurance claim, contact an experienced Panama City insurance lawyer at Manuel & Thompson today.
+If you have any additional questions, or you believe that you have a valid bad faith insurance claim, contact an experienced Panama City bad faith insurance lawyer at Manuel & Thompson today.

 What Constitutes Bad Faith?

 Simply put, to prove bad faith, you will have to demonstrate that your insurer denied your claim without a legitimate reason.
-Unfortunately, there are times where this can be difficult to discern, as insurance companies will frequently use vague, ambiguous language when denying your claim in an effort to confuse you and ultimately dissuade you from pursuing further action against them.
-This is why you must retain the services of a Panama City insurance claim lawyer who has extensive experience dealing with bad faith insurers.
+Unfortunately, there are times when this can be difficult to discern, as insurance companies will frequently use vague, ambiguous language when denying your claim in an effort to confuse you and ultimately dissuade you from pursuing further action against them.
+This is why you must retain the services of a Panama City insurance claim lawyer who has extensive experience dealing with bad-faith insurers.
 Insurance companies may try a wide variety of deceitful tactics to deny you the coverage to which you are entitled, such as delaying your claim as long as they can, demanding an impractical and overwhelming amount of paperwork, or attempting to settle your claim for far less than you deserve.

 The bottom line is that insurance companies are businesses, and in many instances, they care most about their bottom line.
 If you feel that your insurance company is purposefully attempting to deter you from receiving the compensation you deserve, you’re probably not wrong.
 You should also note that bad faith insurance claims can be filed for all types of insurance, including disability insurance, health insurance, life insurance, auto insurance, property insurance, and more.
 We are here to help.